 He currently works from Lodz, Poland but looks forward to being able to travel regularly to the Netherlands and IRCs focus countries again.

-John is the Country Director of IRC's Ethiopia Country Programme where he supports a range of project activities and the development of IRCs team and capacities.
-This includes managing long-term support to districts where IRC are working to strengthen WASH services delivery.
-He has specific expertise in WASH sector monitoring, alternative approaches to rural water supply (self supply, multiple use water services), transparency and accountability, multi-stakeholder approaches to learning and change, and water resources management.
+John established IRCs Ethiopia Country Programme and served as Country Director from 2016-19.
+He has specific expertise in WASH systems, WASH sector monitoring, alternative approaches to rural water supply (self supply, multiple use water services), rural water maintenance, transparency and accountability, multi-stakeholder approaches to learning and change, and water resources management.

-John has 20 years practical experience in WASH working in Latin America, Africa and Asia.
-He previously worked in the UK with the Natural Resources Institute's (NRI) Livelihoods & Institutions group, in the engineering team at consultants Scott Wilson, was an associate professional officer for the UK Department for International Development (DFID), and a PhD researcher (on catchment management in southern Zimbabwe) at the Centre for Ecology and Hydrology.
+John has over 20 years practical experience in WASH working in Latin America, Africa and Asia.
+He previously worked in the UK with the Natural Resources Institute's (NRI) Livelihoods & Institutions group, in the engineering team at consultants Scott Wilson, was an associate professional officer for the UK Department for International Development (DFID), and a PhD researcher (on catchment management in southern Zimbabwe) at the Centre for Ecology and Hydrology in the UK.

 John is a member of the steering committee for the Agenda for Change and previously served for IRC as the coordinator of the Multiple Use Water Services thematic group, and on the International Steering Committee of the Water Integrity Network.